-- Reslim, Gluco Health (Globeta), Chanderprabha, Respiton, Sitopladi Churna, Trikatu, Antma Syrup.
+Reslim, Gluco health, Chanderprabha, Respiton, Sitopladi churna, Talisadi churna, Trikatu, Antma syrup

 Tastes have crucial significance in Ayurveda.
 According to Ayurvedic theory, there are six tastes existing in every food, plants, herbs, etc. and these play a vital role in human body:

 - Salty (Lawan)

 - Astringent ( Kashaya)